nsaylan/Cohort-19/devops/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

         --discovery-token-ca-cert-hash sha256:32d1c906fddc50a865b533f909377b2219ef650373ca1b7d4310de025817a00b
 ```

-> Note down the `kubeadm join ...` part to connect your worker nodes to the master node.
+> Note down the `kubeadm join ...` part in order to connect your worker nodes to the master node.
 Remember to run this command with `sudo`.

-- Run following commands to set up local `kubeconfig` on the master node.
+- Run following commands to set up local `kubeconfig` on master node.

 ```bash
 mkdir -p $HOME/.kube